-Neil gave in invited talk in the Department of Mechanical Engineering at Carnegie Mellon University.
-Thanks Prof. Venkat Viswanathan for the invitation!
+Neil gave an invited talk in the Department of Materials Science and Engineering at Iowa State University.
+Thanks Prof. Steve Martin for the invitation!

 Eric Kazyak successfully defended his Ph.D.
 Dissertation, entitled “Operando Visualization and Interfacial Engineering of Li Metal Anodes”.
 Congratulations Dr. Kazyak!